- Read these rules!

 - Bikes will be scrutinised at before departing to ride the course.

-- In the case of mechanical failure, parts such as wheels, tires, saddles, forks, etc can be changed if needs be but extra time is not provided for this.
+- In the case of mechanical failure, parts such as brakes, tires, saddles, etc can be changed if needs be but extra time is not provided for this.

 - All bikes must have bar plugs.